“His is an impressive, substantial tenor, rock solid in its delivery but malleable in its deployment.”

 “The production was centered by an intelligently crafted performance from the excellent young spinto tenor Richard Cox as Captain Ahab.
 His voice was brilliant and burly, with a requisite ability to float his upper register in the introspective passages, and he deftly captured the man’s myopic obsessiveness.
 Cox is on the young side in a role conceived for a veteran performer; it would be fascinating to hear him return to this assignment in future years.”

 “…he dominated the cacophony of the ensemble with an ocean of sound…”

 “Richard Cox sang with a suave legato”

-The recipient of numerous awards and scholarships, Richard Cox has earned grants from the George London Foundation, Sullivan Foundation, Opera Index Inc., the Olga Forrai Foundation, Licia Albanese-Puccini Foundation, and the Shoshana Foundation.
-He has been honored with a Lucrezia Bori Grant for foreign study, the Vocal Arts Honors Recital at Alice Tully Hall, and the Campbell Watcher Memorial Award for singers from Santa Fe Opera.
+Cox has earned grants from the George London Foundation, Sullivan Foundation, Opera Index Inc., the Olga Forrai Foundation, Licia Albanese-Puccini Foundation, and the Shoshana Foundation.
 He holds degrees from Tennessee Technological University, Florida State University, and The Juilliard School.
 He is currently on faculty at Bard College Conservatory of Music.